-- 35. It is further found that IC 2015-794-108 through 109 are attachments to certain Podgorski records, described in paragraph 34, above, and that such attachments were the subject of the legal advice requested. - 36.
-Accordingly, it is concluded that, except for the information described in paragraph 16, above, the portions of the Podgorski records, described in paragraphs 34 and 35, above, are communications protected by the attorney-client privilege. - 37.
-In addition, after careful inspection of the Podgorski records, it is found that IC 2015-794-003 through 105 are "records of an investigation" of a whistleblower complaint, and it is therefore concluded that such records are exempt from disclosure pursuant to §1-210(b)(13), G.S. - 38.
-Based upon the foregoing, it is concluded that the respondents violated §§1-210(a) and 1-212(a), G.S., by withholding the portions of the Podgorski records, described in paragraph 16, above. - 39.
+- 35. It is further found that IC 2015-794-108 through 109 are attachments to certain Podgorski records, described in paragraph 34, above, and that such attachments are not "records of an investigation" of a whistleblower complaint, and it is therefore concluded that such records are not exempt from disclosure, pursuant to §1-210(b)(13), G.S. - 36.
+Accordingly, it is concluded that, except for the information described in paragraph 16, above, the portions of the Podgorski records, described in paragraph 34, above, are communications protected by the attorney-client privilege. - 37.
+In addition, after careful inspection of the Podgorski records, it is found that IC 2015-794-003 through 105 are not "records of an investigation" of a whistleblower complaint, and it is therefore concluded that such records are not exempt from disclosure pursuant to §1-210(b)(13), G.S. - 38.
+Based upon the foregoing, it is concluded that the respondents violated §§1-210(a) and 1-212(a), G.S., by withholding the portions of the Podgorski records, described in paragraphs 16, 35, and 37, above. - 39.
 Finally, it is found that the following Podgorski records submitted by the respondents for in camera inspection are not responsive to the request, described in paragraph 2, above, and need not be disclosed: IC 2015-794-001 and 002.